The Heart Knows No Reason

 The truth is, she probably does want to be alone, but not all the time.

 She does want to talk about her baby, her dreams and her loss.
-What she needs is someone to hear her disappointment, without judgement or fixing, as many times as she needs to share it.
+And what she needs is someone to hear her disappointment, without judgement or fixing, for as many times as she needs to share it.

 Whether she sees it or not, people will go silent when she enters a room and whisper about her.
 She may feel ashamed, because maybe there is some known or unknown flaw in her or her partner, that caused this tragic loss; that she must somehow explain and give a reason for the loss; and that explanation must have meaning and value; it must show that everybody tried as hard as they could, and it wasn't enough.
 Or maybe, there is a person or a hospital, or a situation that can take the blame for causing the death.